Basic Approach and Human Rights Policy

 Initiatives for Respect of Human Rights in the Supply Chain

 Futaba promotes procurement activities considerate of human rights.
 We believe that efforts to respect human rights must be promoted not only by our company but throughout the entire supply chain.
 Therefore, we have incorporated items related to respect for human (human rights and labor) into our 'Supplier Sustainability Guidelines.
 We have exchanged a 'Memorandum on Respect for human (Human Rights and Labor)' and request regular self-assessments and ongoing efforts for corrective actions.
-We also recognize the responsible sourcing of minerals and raw materials as an important issue within the supply chain.
-We request our suppliers to comply and regularly conduct global surveys to trace the use of conflict minerals throughout the supply chain.
-We ask our suppliers to adhere to the principles of respect for human as outlined in the 'Futaba Group Human Rights Policy' and the 'Supplier Sustainability Guidelines.
+We also recognize that responsible purchasing of mineral resources and raw materials is an important issue across the supply chain, and we regularly conduct global surveys on the use of conflict minerals and extended minerals.

 Events of respect of human (human rights and labor)